-By outsourcing your IT team, on the other hand, you will get access to those high-quality employees and the training they have acquired, but without having to attract them to a smaller business that does not focus on technology alone.
+On the other side, by outsourcing your IT team, you will have access to these top-notch workers and the education they have received without having to recruit them to a smaller company that does not just focus on technology.

 8. Outsourcing your IT services will provide you with access to industry-wide best practices.

-Your outsourced IT team will have a solid understanding of the latest best practices across industries–and in many cases, that will include your own.
-This may include everything from basic cybersecurity best practices like two-factor authentication and effective password management to segmenting your network to keep IoT devices separate from the devices on your network that may contain sensitive information.
+This might involve anything from implementing fundamental cybersecurity best practices like two-factor authentication and strong password management to segmenting your network to keep IoT devices apart from other devices on your network that might be carrying important data.

 FAQ About Outsourced IT Support